FRC2539/flutter-training/projects/2 - Layouts.md

 ### Project Creation

-Follow the steps below to create your first Flutter project.
+Follow the steps below to create your Flutter project.

 1. Create a new Flutter project called __Layouts__.

-1. To create your Hello World application, you want to modify the file lib/main.dart.
+2. To create your Layouts application, you want to modify the file lib/main.dart.
 Replace the contents of the main.dart file with the code below.

 ```
 import "package:flutter/material.dart";